Testing Self-Organized Criticality Across the Main Sequence using Stellar Flares from TESS: Conclusions Future Work

-{\bf Conclusions and Future Work} --- In this letter, we analyzed the light curves of 161,836 stars that were observed by \tess\ at a 2-minute cadence.
-These light curves were processed and searched for flares using a novel machine learning algorithm \citep{feinstein20, feinstein20_joss}, resulting in a catalog of $\sim 10^6$ flaring events (G{\"u}nther et al., in prep.).
+In this letter, we analyzed the light curves of 161,836 stars that were observed by \tess\ at a 2-minute cadence.
+These light curves were processed and searched for flares using a novel machine learning algorithm \citep{feinstein20_joss,feinstein20}, resulting in a catalog of $\sim 10^6$ flaring events (G{\"u}nther et al., in prep.).
 In Figure~\ref{fig:hr}, we show how the flare rate changes as a function of location on a color-magnitude diagram.
 In Figure~\ref{fig:rates}, we show the flare frequency distribution of stars as a function of stellar mass and compare it to that found in the literature (Figure~\ref{fig:compare}).
 Main sequence stars with $M/M_\odot \geq 0.3$ exhibit power-law distributions of flare rates with slopes that are characteristic of self-organized critical systems ($\alpha \approx 1.4$).
 The resulting indices are somewhat smaller for stars with $M/M_\odot < 0.3$ and for red giant stars (which have slopes $\alpha\sim1$).
-This discrepancy may be due to differences in the interior structure of these stars, which have larger convective cells compared to other main sequence stars.
+This discrepancy may be due to differences in the interior structure of these stars, which have larger convective cells compared to other main sequence stars, or due to the incompleteness of our sample of flares on red giant branch stars.

 Although the measured slopes of the flare rates show some scatter, the results of this paper indicate a high degree of universality.
 In the working picture that emerges, subsurface convective regions efficiently inject sufficient energy in the form of twisted magnetic fields near the stellar surface.
 Subsequent reconnection events then act to produce flares and maintain the magnetic field topology in a self-organized critical state.
 For completeness, we note that power-law distributions can arise through a variety of mechanisms \citep{newman2005}, not only via self-organized criticality, so that additional theoretical modeling of these systems is indicated.